The Essentials of Organic Gardening

 - Inspect plants daily to catch pest and disease attacks before they become major problems.
 Research pest and disease problems to learn all control options.

-- Make sure plants continue to get plenty of nutrition throughout their lifetimes by feeding them regularly with organic plant food, such as Miracle Gro® Performance Organics® All Purpose Plant Nutrition Granules, which fertilizes plants continuously for up to 6 weeks.
+- Make sure plants continue to get plenty of nutrition throughout their lifetimes by feeding them regularly with organic plant food, such as Miracle-Gro® Performance Organics® Edibles Plant Nutrition Granules, which fertilizes plants continuously for up to 6 weeks.
 (Be sure to follow directions.)
 As a bonus, it also feeds the microbes in the soil that help make nutrients more easily available to your plants.

 - Choose synthetic chemicals for pest control only when all other methods fail.
 Select a target-specific chemical (which targets a specific insect) instead of a broad-spectrum one (which targets many different types of insects).